 Hiring an employee is one of the most important responsibilities of a business.
-At Crimcheck.com™, criminal record checks are conducted by professional Investigative Consultants trained in FCRA compliant screening processes.
-We navigate the intricate web of courts and documentation to provide your company with the highest quality background checks that provide the information you need to make an informed decision.
+At Crimcheck.com™, criminal record background checks are conducted by professional Investigative Consultants trained in FCRA compliant screening processes.
+We navigate the intricate web of courts and documentation to provide your company with the highest quality pre-employment background checks which provide the information you need to make an informed decision.

 Crimcheck.com™ conducts a misdemeanor record search in the applicant’s city of residence.
 Misdemeanors are usually considered a less serious or minor offense, punishable by incarceration, typically in a local confinement facility.
 The maximum incarceration period is usually limited to one year or less, with a few states carrying a sentence of two or even five years.